caylent-solutions/terraform-modules/providers/aws/primitives/budget/tests/basic/README.md

 This file contains all tests specific to the basic example:

+1. **TestTerraformFormat**: Tests if the Terraform code is properly formatted.
+2. **TestTerraformValidate**: Tests ensures that the Terraform code is syntactically valid.
 1. **TestBudgetResourceExist**: Tests that the budget resource exists in the state
 2. **TestBasicBudgetConfiguration**: Tests that the budget module is created correctly and outputs the required values.